oracle-livelabs/database/global-microservices-springdata-nosql/create-gat-tables/create-gat-tables.md

 We are going to set up the Movie Stream Microservice in the new region and follow similar steps to what  we used in **Lab 3 - Run the Movie Stream Catalog Microservice.**

 1. Let's get back into the Cloud Shell.
-From the earlier lab, you may have minimized it in which case you need to enlarge it.
-It is possible it may have become disconnected and/or timed out.
-In that case, restart it.
+We will execute in the tab on the remote region.

    ![Cloud Shell](https://oracle-livelabs.github.io/common/images/console/cloud-shell.png)